danverbraganza/go-mithril/README.md

 To determine if go-mithril is a good fit for your project, ask if you have:

-* Tolerance for lower performance introduced by Gopherjs and having to go through a translation.
+* Developers with a strong preference for writing Go over Javascript.
-* Developers with at least a passing knowledge of how mithril itself works,
+* Tolerance for slightly lower performance introduced by Gopherjs and having to go through a translation.
 * Developers with at least a passing knowledge of front-end technologies, and finally,
-* Developers with a strong preference for writing Go over Javascript.
+* Developers with at least a passing knowledge of how mithril itself works.

-Perhaps as this project ages, sufficient documentation and abstraction solidity will mean that knowledge of mithril itself will not be necessary.
+Perhaps as this project matures, sufficient documentation and abstraction solidity will mean that knowledge of mithril itself will not be necessary.

 ### How mature is this project?